Camora0/Wasteland-Reborn/loreout.md

 ### Pre-Installation

 Do note that you MUST use ***FULL (ALL DLC, except high-res textures) LATEST*** Steam version of Fallout 4 because we've said so.
 Not up for debates.
 In case you've got the AE (the latest DLC or whatever they call it), **DO NOT** manually downgrade.
-WB will do it for you.
+LoreOut will do it for you.

-These steps are only needed if you are installing Wasteland Reborn for the first time.
+These steps are only needed if you are installing LoreOut for the first time.

 #### Microsoft Visual C++ Redistributable Package